MicrosoftDocs/iis-docs/iis/application-frameworks/building-and-running-aspnet-applications/how-to-use-the-sample-read-only-xml-membership-and-role-providers-with-iis.md

 1. Determine the assembly information for both providers:

-    - In Windows Explorer, open your "C:\Windows\assembly" path, where C: is your operating system drive.
+    - In Windows Explorer, open your `C:\Windows\assembly` path, where C: is your operating system drive.
     - Locate the **ReadOnlyXmlMembershipProvider** and **ReadOnlyXmlRoleProvider** assemblies.
     - Right-click each assembly and click **Properties**.
     - Copy the **Culture** values; for example: **Neutral**.